-The inclusion support team collaborates and work on develop an ILP.
+The inclusion support team collaborates and works on developing an ILP.
 With each learner, the most effective strategies for achieving agreed goals and learning opportunities can be created that will enable every student to develop, pursue and achieve appropriate personal learning goals.
-There is, an important link between differentiation and thoughtful adaptive planning.
-There is also an important link with the idea that every teacher is a language teacher every teacher is special education need teacher to some extent.
+There is an important link between differentiation and thoughtful adaptive planning.
+There is also an important link with the idea that every teacher is a language teacher every teacher is a special education need teacher to some extent.

 Differentiated teaching may involve using collaborative and cooperative learning, a variety of learning practices, creative approaches to teaching and learning, differing formats and modes of exploring and presenting knowledge.
 By providing students with multiple means of representation, action, expression, and engagement as in Universal Design for Learning (UDL), students are given equal opportunities to learn.
+The UDL (Universal Design for Learning) design cycle is a framework for creating instructional environments that accommodate the diverse needs of all learners. the UDL design cycle involves: